juanjopb/vanhacktest/README.md

 ## Load From Scratch:

 >  **Note:** The code was tested deploying from Ubuntu 19.04 machine, but should works using different distributions or SO.
+>  You could deploy this code using the AWS credentials sent or using different AWS account. but It necessary to have configured.
+>  Using the Credentials sent and cloning the [repository](https://github.com/juanjopb/vanhacktest) in the **master** branch will deploy a New version in the Region (us-west-2 Oregon)

 ### Requirements:
 There are some requirements in order to run the code